 It means a lot to me and to Arriva as a company.
 We have great female representation on our board, with 43% of the board being female.
 We're actively working on the diversity of our driver and engineer workforce across Europe.
 We are particularly focused on attracting more female talent and have some great initiatives around wider inclusion; for example, a partnership in the UK with Ambitious about Autism to provide paid work experience in engineering has recently launched.

 I really like working in the transport industry because it impacts thousands of lives every day by connecting people to jobs, loved ones and leisure activities.
-There is also an important role for public transport as we look to decarbonise and create healthier living environments with less congestion and pollution.
+There is also an important role for public transport as

-What book has influenced you the most?
 Invisible Women by Caroline Criado Perez.
-What qualities are most valuable in a leader?

 Authenticity, integrity, desire to listen to their people, ability to execute change.